Northern Riverina Football League: History

-Australian Rules Football was introduced to the Northern Riverina region around in the early 1890's when farm land was being settled and with the discovery of gold at West Wyalong in 1893.
+Australian rules football was introduced to the Northern Riverina region around in the early 1890s when farm land was being settled and with the discovery of gold at West Wyalong in 1893.

 West Wyalong formed a club in 1913, consisting of two teams, the Rovers (maroon & gold) and the Globes (blue), then in 1914, a competition was held between Blow Clear, Hiawatha and West Wyalong.
 Ungarie was formed in 1916 and played three friendly matches against Blow Clear in their first season.

-After World War One, the Bolygamy District Football Association was formed and Australian Rules Football was really starting to get established in the Northern Riverina area.
+After World War I, the Bolygamy District Football Association was formed and Australian rules football was really starting to get established in the Northern Riverina area.
 Lake Cargelligo Rovers Football Club was formed in June 1922.